Software Assurance Planning Services retirement

 - Customers must then create a Planning Services voucher and assign it to a project manager in their company.

 For detailed instructions the customer must take to create the voucher and assign it to you, see step 4 of the workflow.
-For an overview of the customer experience, see the VLSC Software Assurance Guide.
+For an overview of the customer experience, see the Volume Licensing Service Center (VLSC) Software Assurance Guide.

 Validate and reserve voucher (existing partners)